irebernardidev/Pop_Quiz_MP2/README.md

 - Primary Color (#a881af): This muted purple tone is used extensively throughout the application to provide a calming effect and to maintain a consistent visual identity.
 It is used in areas such as headers, footers, buttons, and borders.

-- Accent Color (#5adbb5): This light teal color is utilized for accenting and highlighting certain elements of the UI such as button hover effects and correct choices, providing a lively contrast to the primary color.
+- Accent Color (#5adbb5): This light teal color is utilized for accenting and highlighting certain elements of the UI such as button hover effects, providing a lively contrast to the primary color.

 - Background Color (rgba(255, 255, 255, 0.5)): A slightly transparent white is used as the background color for containers, ensuring readability while maintaining a light and airy aesthetic.